cazwazacz/MakersBnB/README.md

 As a user
 So I can access my bookings and listings
 I want to sign in

+As a system adminstrator
+So that I can ensure guest safety
+I would liket to ensure that only registered users can add a space

+As a system adminstrator
+So that I know who to notify when a booking is created I would like to ensure that only registered users can make a booking

 ```
 Space CRC card: